chaminda204/cpm-go/readme.txt

 Feel free to code in the IDE of your choice or use VIM.

 To compile the package, run on the VM:
-    ./go package
+    ./go

-This generates a module file at /vagrant/code/openmrs-cpm/omod/*.omod.
+This generates a module file at /vagrant/code/openmrs-cpm/build/libs/*.omod.
 For testing, you can login to the web app and manually upload the module via Administration -> Manage Modules -> Add or Upgrade Modules.